Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

                         big O of n for time // O(nlogn) -> logarithmic

                         big O of n for space // O(n) -> linear
+    - get_max method: returns the maximum value in the tree

+                        big O of n for time // O(n) -> linear

+                        big O of n for space // O(n) -> linear

 - Create a class for the binary search tree which has these methods:
     - add method: adds nodes to the tree, either to the root if the tree was empty at first, or to the left if the added node's value was smaller than the root node's value, or to the right if the node's value was larger than the root node's value .